omartheironman/Farm/README.md

  ## Terragrunt ##
- Terragrunt was chosen for easier automation of my infrastructure as it allows me to store my remote state on my bugget
+ Terragrunt was chosen for easier automation of my infrastructure and it also allows me to store my remote state on my bucket

  ## Terraform ##
- Using terraform providers to orchestrate my infrastructure deployment from Nodepool, Service, Ingress and External IP
+ Using terraform providers to orchestrate my infrastructure deployment from Cluster, Nodepool, Service, Ingress to External IP

  ## Helmsman ##
  Helmsman was used to deploy prometheus and grafana to my infrastructure after terragrunt ran

  ### To Do ###
- I am currently working on storing credentials into vault for Grafana as well as switching my Grafana into a Stateful or keep my Grafana dashboard for easier automation
+ I am currently working on storing credentials into vault for Grafana as well as switching my Grafana into a Statefulset or keep my Grafana dashboard as code (Json) for easier automation